 Do Skinny People Get Cellulite?

 Yes!
 Having cellulite doesn’t mean you are overweight.
-Even thin people have it.
+Thin people have it.
 Even models have it.
 (They just have professional air-brushing and spray-tanning!)

 Related: How To Get A Butt You Will Love

-So…Can I Get Rid of Cellulite if I Lose Enough Weight?
+Can I Get Rid of Cellulite If I Lose Enough Weight?

 However, as we’ve pointed out, thin people get cellulite too.
-So shed any extra weight that may be exacerbating your cellulite, but then focus on practical solutions like the strength training exercises at the end of this article that will firm you up head-to-toe.
+So shed any extra weight that may be exacerbating your cellulite, but then focus on practical solutions like the strength training exercises in this article that will firm you up head-to-toe.